10 Steps to Choose an Office 365 Backup Solution

 • Maintains high performance and efficiency even as data volumes increase.

-7. Off-Site Backup for Disaster Recovery
+7. Cloud Backup for Disaster Recovery

 Why it Matters: